-League Two is the fourth and bottom tier of the professional English football pyramid where the teams at the top battle it out to try and progress up to League One, while others attempt to avoid dropping down into the non-league set-up.
+League Two is the fourth and bottom tier of the English Football League where the teams at the top battle it out to try and progress up to League One, while others attempt to avoid dropping down into the non-league set-up.

 Each season, 24 clubs take part with those finishing in the top three places securing automatic promotion up to League One, while the bottom two are relegated to the first rung on the non-league pyramid - the National League.